 Adja Yunkers (Russian, 1900–1983) was born in Riga, Russia and spent his childhood in Petrograd.
-At the age of twelve, fascinated with some reproductions of Cubist and contemporary paintings that he had seen reproduced in art journals and books in the library of an uncle, he decided to become an artist, and he soon enrolled in the Art Academy at Petrograd.
+At the age of twelve, Yunkers was fascinated with Cubist and contemporary paintings that he had seen reproduced in art journals and books.
+As soon as he was able to enroll, Yunkers began classes at Art Academy of Petrograd.

-After leaving Russia, he lived in Berlin, Paris, and Stockholm and travelled extensively to Cuba.
-Yunkers studied printmaking in Germany with the German Expressionists after World War I, and in Stockholm he was involved with the Swedish Surrealists.
-Eventually he settled in New York, and was influenced by Abstract Expressionism.
-Yunkers is recognized as an American abstract painter and printmaker.
+After leaving Russia, he briefly lived in Berlin, Paris, Stockholm, and Cuba.
+One of his first major exhibitions was a solo show at the Maria Kunde Galerie in Hamburg in 1921.
+Yunkers studied printmaking in Germany with the German Expressionists after World War I, befriended Swedish Surrealists in Stockholm, and eventually settled in New York where he met renowned Abstract Expressionists.
+Yunkers later became recognized as an American Abstract Expressionist himself.

 His color prints have a lyrical and experimental quality.
 Yunkers' works are represented in over 80 national and international art institutions.
 In 1967, the Brooklyn Museum held a retrospective of his prints.
 Adja Yunkers' work can be found in over 80 international institutions and colelctions.